 Tool descriptions read with adversarial intent — no injection patterns present

-Source repository checked for deprecation or archival status on GitHub
+Source repository checked for archival or deprecation status on GitHub

-Total scorecard score recorded with reviewer name and expiry date in manifest
+Total scorecard recorded with reviewer name and expiry date in the manifest

-CI gate configured to block version bumps until delta audit completes
+CI gate configured to block version bumps until a delta audit completes

 Does this scorecard apply to MCP servers we build internally?

-The same dimensions apply, but the process is different.
-For internal servers, you're running a security review during development rather than a vendor evaluation before adoption.
-The Permission Scope and Runtime Behavior dimensions are the most valuable to apply — they catch over-provisioning during the build phase.
-Author Provenance is less relevant since you know who built it, though the code audit surface dimension still applies even for internal code.
+The dimensions apply.
+The process is different.
+For internal servers, this is a security review during development, not a vendor evaluation before adoption.
+Permission Scope and Runtime Behavior catch the most — they surface over-provisioning during the build phase.
+Author Provenance is less load-bearing because you know who built it.
+Code Audit Surface still applies; internal code is not exempt from a read with adversarial intent.

 How does mcpserver-audit handle closed-source or binary-distributed MCP servers?

-It can't fully audit closed-source servers.
-For the Code Audit Surface dimension, closed-source servers start at 10/20 maximum regardless of vendor reputation.
-You can recover points through vendor-provided SOC 2 attestation, published security assessments, or a disclosed tool manifest.
-If the vendor won't share even a tool manifest, apply conditional approval with network egress blocked at the gateway layer and treat the server as 50–69 range regardless of total score.
+It cannot fully audit them.
+Code Audit Surface caps at 10/20 regardless of vendor reputation.
+You recover points through SOC 2 attestation, published security assessments, or a disclosed tool manifest.
+If the vendor will not share even a tool manifest, treat the server as 50–69 range regardless of total — sandbox it, block egress at the gateway, accept the contract is your only signal.

-Should we audit official Anthropic and Microsoft MCP reference implementations?
+Should we audit Anthropic and Microsoft reference implementations?

 Yes.
-The CVE-2025-68145 chain in Anthropic's mcp-server-git demonstrates that reference implementations are not exempt.
+The CVE-2025-68145 chain in Anthropic's mcp-server-git is the proof.
+Reference implementations are not exempt.
 Run the full audit.
-Reference implementations tend to score well on Author Provenance and Code Audit Surface, but often have scope issues — the Filesystem server's default path access is broader than most use cases require.
-Pin to a specific version and restrict filesystem scope in your MCP gateway configuration.
+They tend to score well on Provenance and Code Audit Surface and badly on Permission Scope — the Filesystem server's default path access is broader than most use cases require.
+Pin to a specific version.
+Restrict scope at the gateway.

-The manifest records a review_expires date set 6 months from approval.
-Re-audit when the expiry passes, when a CVE is filed against the server or its direct dependencies, when the server publishes a new major version, or when your MCP gateway logs show unexpected behavior patterns.
-For servers in the 50–69 conditional range, the cycle is 90 days.
-The weekly CI schedule handles CVE re-checks automatically; version bump audits are triggered by manifest changes.
+The manifest carries a review_expires date 6 months out.
+Re-audit when the expiry hits, when a CVE is filed against the server or its direct dependencies, when the server publishes a new major version, or when your gateway logs surface unexpected behavior.
+For servers in the 50–69 sandboxed range, the cycle is 90 days.
+The weekly CI schedule handles CVE re-checks.
+Version-bump audits trigger on manifest changes.

-The 0–100 scorecard presented here synthesizes criteria from the Cloud Security Alliance's mcpserver-audit project, Adversa AI's Top 25 MCP Vulnerability taxonomy, and the over-privileged tool capabilities research published to arXiv in March 2026.
+The 0–100 scorecard synthesizes criteria from the Cloud Security Alliance's mcpserver-audit project, Adversa AI's Top 25 MCP Vulnerability taxonomy, and the over-privileged tool capabilities research published to arXiv in March 2026.
 It is not an official standard.
-Score thresholds (50 for block, 70 for approval) are calibrated for enterprise production environments where a compromised MCP server has access to sensitive business context.
-Teams with lower-stakes deployments may find the thresholds conservative.
-Teams processing regulated data should treat 70 as a floor and add domain-specific dimensions covering data access logging and egress audit requirements.
+Score thresholds (50 for block, 70 for approval) are calibrated for enterprise production where a compromised MCP server has access to sensitive business context.
+Lower-stakes deployments may find the thresholds conservative.
+Teams handling regulated data should treat 70 as a floor and add domain-specific dimensions covering data access logging and egress audit requirements.

 - [1]MCP Security 2026: 30 CVEs in 60 Days — What Went Wrong(heyuan110.com)↩